jwilleke/Gravity-I2C-SD2405-RTC-Module/README.md

 We encoutered several issues with the code from [Gravity-I2C-SD2405-RTC-Module on GitHub](https://github.com/DFRobot/Gravity-I2C-SD2405-RTC-Module) as the suttle differences from the much more common library "RTC.h" cause work to rewrite code in several projects we had tried to use.
 We reverted to using the much more common "RTC.h".

 And the Gravity-I2C-SD2405-RTC-Module code was not in platformio and we cannot stand the Adrunio IDE.

+[Arduino UNO R4 WiFi Real-Time Clock](https://docs.arduino.cc/tutorials/uno-r4-wifi/rtc) has samples and explainations of using RTC that is built in to Arduino UNO R4 WiFi.